argenos/zotero-mdnotes/README.md

 | [Create a file for your own notes](#Create-a-file-for-your-own-notes) | Zotero Item    |
 | [Batch export all of the above](#Batch-exportcreate-all-of-the-above) | Zotero Item    |

-* Based on your configuration, any of the above actions [adds the created files as linked files to Zotero](#Add-the-created-files-as-linked-files-to-Zotero)
+* Based on your configuration, any of the above actions [adds the created files as linked files to Zotero](#Add-the-created-files-as-linked-files-to-Zotero).

+With the exception of `Create file for your own notes`, you will be asked to choose a path.
+The file name(s) are automatically chosen based on the naming convention described in the section for each menu (so keep reading!).

 **Note:** After installing, go to `Tools > Mdnotes preferences` and change the Notes directory to a valid path.
 See [Configuration](#Configuration).